michael-betz/Fan-Tas-Tic-Firmware/README.md

  * All In- / Outputs are identified by a 16 bit unique ID.
 No configuration necessary.
  * All Outputs support 4 bit PWM with > 125 Hz (using [binary code modulation](http://www.batsocks.co.uk/readme/art_bcm_1.htm))
  * All inputs are debounced and read 333 times per second.
 A switch toggles after keeping its state for 4 ticks (12 ms).
- * The timing for the WS2811 LEDs is strictly within spec by using the hardware SPI module.
+ * The timing for the WS2811 LEDs is strictly within spec by using the hardware SPI module and DMA transfers.
  * Software easily extendable by running [FreeRTOS](http://www.freertos.org/)

 # Digital inputs / outputs

-We have 4 I2C channels where we can connect 8 x PC8574 each.
-The addresses of the chips need to be configured from 0x40 - 0x47.
+There are 4 I2C channels which can handle up to 8 x PCF8574 each.
+The addresses of the chips needs to be configured from 0x20 - 0x27.

-To use an PC8574 as input we have to _write_ a 0xFF to it (to prevent the open drain outputs pulling the pin low).
+To use an PCF8574 as an input,  a 0xFF needs to be _written_ to it (to prevent the open drain outputs pulling the pin low).
 Then the pin state can be acquired with a 1 byte read transaction over I2C.

 So all I2C extenders (no matter if used as in- or output) can be read in bulk.
 I2C is fast enough to read all 32 of them (on 4 channels in parallel) with 625 Hz repetition rate.
-Reading an empty address will give a NO_ACK read error, which will be silently ignored.
+Reading an empty address will give a NO_ACK read error, which is silently ignored.

 ## Debouncing

-The taskDebouncer() is running with 333 Hz, reading all switches (matrix and I2C) into an array
+The taskDebouncer() is running at 333 Hz, reading all switches (matrix and I2C) into an array
  * Switch Matrix (SM) is read in foreground while I2C transactions happen in background (TI I2Cm driver)
  * When both reads are finished, the Debouncing routine is called
  * If a changed input bit was detected, it increments a 2 bit [vertical counter](http://www.compuphase.com/electronics/debouncing.htm).